-These obligations are contained in the commissioned service provider guidelines.
-These roles and responsibilities include promoting the services and acknowledging the PHN in all communications materials relating to PHN-funded services.
+These obligations are contained in the PHN Style Guide for providers.
+These roles and responsibilities include promoting the services and acknowledging PHN in all communications materials relating to PHN-funded services.
 This includes using the PHN brand mark in all service-related information and marketing material.
-The PHN may ask service providers to submit information to confirm correct use of co-branding and funding acknowledgements.
+PHN may ask service providers to submit information to confirm correct use of co-branding and funding acknowledgements.
 This includes, but is not limited to: